-Drive to Survive season 5: Everything we know so far
+Drive to Survive season 5: Release date and how to watch

-(Pocket-lint) - Netflix's Drive to Survive series is brilliant.
-Its focus is Formula 1 but we wouldn't say you need to be a Formula 1 fan to appreciate it.
-In fact, you might even find that you like the series more than a die hard F1 fan because you may not necessarily know the results of some races, making the episodes more exciting.
+Netflix's Drive to Survive series is brilliant.
+Its focus is Formula 1 but we wouldn't say you need to be a motorsports fan to appreciate it.
+In fact, you might even find that you like the series more than a diehard F1 fan because you may not necessarily know the results of some races, making the episodes more exciting.
 F1 fans meanwhile, get to see things from a different perspective.
 It's a win-win.

-Focusing on the drama on and off the track, Drive to Survive has given us a great insight into the last four F1 seasons, the teams and the drivers, but will it continue?
-While a season five of Drive to Survive has yet to be confirmed, there are hints to suggest it is happening.
+Focusing on the drama on and off the track, Drive to Survive has given us a great insight into the last four F1 seasons, the teams and the drivers, and it's continuing in 2023.
+Netflix confirmed a fifth season is coming and we know when too.

-This is everything we have heard so far about Drive to Survive season 5.
+This is everything you need to know about Drive to Survive season 5, including its release date and how to watch it.

 Drive to Survive season 5 release date

-A season 5 of Drive to Survive has yet to be confirmed as happening, though we are expecting that it will.
-Season 4 wasn't confirmed by Netflix until August 2021 and it was then released in March 2022.
+It's been confirmed that the fifth season of Drive to Survive will drop on 24 February 2023.

-It wouldn't be too surprising to see a similar timeline for season 5.
-It could be a few months before it is confirmed as happening, but if it does, we'd expect it to be released around March 2023.
-This would allow for the 2022 F1 season to finish and final production to happen.
+This isn't too surprising as it's a similar release timeline to the last season.
+It allowed for the 2022 F1 season to finish and production to finalised.

 How to watch Drive to Survive season 5

-If we do get treated to a Drive to Survive season 5, you can fully expect it to be on Netflix.
+As with the previous four seasons, Drive to Survive season 5 will be on Netflix.
 Like Bridgerton, it's exclusive to the streaming platform so you'll need to make sure you have your subscription ready if you want to watch any future seasons or catch up on previous ones.

 What is the best streaming device for your TV?
 Our top recommendation is the Amazon Fire TV Stick 4K Max.
 Also excellent are the Google Chromecast with Google TV, the Roku Express 4K, the Apple TV 4K and the Amazon Fire TV Stick.